mrstallion/fchat-rising/readme.md

     *    Less informative side bar details (views, contact) are separated and shown in a less prominent way
     *    Cleaner guestbook view

+## Todo / Ideas
+*   Preview mode should allow detaching from the main window

 # F-List Exported